xot/ElectraOne/README.md

 ```-_PluginAutoPopulateThreshold=128```

 Note the hyphen followed by the underscore!
 Also this is not guaranteed to work for all plugins; I've seen it work for AU plugins but not for VSTs on MacOS.

-### Uploading preloaded presets

-On a modern E1 (the mkII, i.e hardware revision 3.0 or larger) running firmware 3.4 or larger, preloaded presets can actually be uploaded *once* in advance for  super fast recall whenever their associated device gets appointed.
-Simply unpack the archive ```upload-to-E1.zip``` in the folder ```ctrlv2/``` on the E1.
-See the installation instructions below for more details.

 ## Installation